fastlane/fastlane/fastlane/docs/README.md

 ### `error` block

 This block will get executed when an error occurs, in any of the blocks (*before_all*, the lane itself or *after_all*).
-You can get more information about the error using the field `error_info`.
+You can get more information about the error using the `error_info` property.

 ```ruby
 error do |lane, exception|